Pulmonary emphysema: what it is, symptoms, treatment. Diagnosis and treatment of emphysema

 Diagnostics

-The algorithm for examining a patient for the presence of pulmonary emphysema is represented by the following steps:
+The algorithm for examining a patient for the presence of emphysema is presented in the following stages:

-• Physical methods: percussion: by tapping the organ, changes in the pulmonary sound and downward displacement are determined lower bound; auscultatory: listening to the lungs, note weakened rapid breathing, the presence of dry rales and tachycardia.
+• Physical methods: percussion: by tapping the organ, changes in pulmonary sound and downward displacement are determined lower limit; auscultatory: listening to the lungs, weakened rapid breathing, the presence of dry wheezing and tachycardia are noted.

 • X-ray diagnostics.
-The method allows to identify the localization, prevalence and stage of the disease.
+The method allows us to identify the localization, prevalence and stage of the disease.

 • MRI of the chest.
-With the help of this study, fluid, pathological foci and the condition of the bronchial tree are detected.
+With this study, fluid, pathological foci and the condition of the bronchial tree are detected.

-• CT of the lungs.
-This type of diagnosis makes it possible to determine the size, boundaries of pathological foci, dilated sections of the bronchi and blood vessels, airiness.
+• CT scan of the lungs.
+This type of diagnosis makes it possible to determine the size, boundaries of pathological foci, dilated areas of the bronchi and blood vessels, and airiness.

-• The method of scintigraphy is carried out as a preoperative preparation, to exclude a tumor and determine vascular changes in the lung parenchyma.
+• The scintigraphy method is carried out as preoperative preparation to exclude a tumor and determine vascular changes in the lung parenchyma.

 • Spirogram.
-The study helps to identify violations external respiration(content of inhaled and exhaled air).
+Research helps identify violations external respiration(content of inhaled and exhaled air).

-• Peakflowmetric diagnostics is used to determine the obstructive lesion of the bronchial tree.
+• Peak flow diagnostics is used to determine obstructive lesions of the bronchial tree.

-• The gas composition of the blood is prescribed to detect hypoxia (lack of oxygen) and hypercapnia (increased carbon dioxide content).
+• Blood gas composition is prescribed to detect hypoxia (lack of oxygen) and hypercapnia (increased carbon dioxide).

 Medicines

-To effectively combat emphysema, treatment with the following drugs is mandatory:
+To effectively combat pulmonary emphysema, treatment with the following drugs is mandatory:

 1. Bronchodilators (Atrovent, Salbutamol, Theophylline, Teopek).
 They are prescribed both in tablet forms and in the form of inhalers (severe stage of the disease).

-3. Mucolytics ("Bromhexine", "ACC").
-Provide liquefaction of sputum and facilitate its discharge.
+3. Mucolytics (“Bromhexine”, “ACC”).
+Provides liquefaction of mucus and facilitates its removal.

-5. Antibiotics ("Azithromycin", "Amoxicillin").
-The use of these drugs is necessary in case of emphysema against the background of inflammatory lung diseases (pneumonia, bronchitis).
+5. Antibiotics (Azithromycin, Amoxicillin).
+The use of these drugs is necessary in case of development of emphysema against the background of inflammatory lung diseases (pneumonia, bronchitis).

 6. Multivitamin complexes (“Duovit”, “Supradin”).

-Therapy medicines it is necessary to spend at least 3-4 weeks without a break.
+Therapy medicines must be carried out for at least 3-4 weeks without a break.

 Sulfur is used as homeopathy in various dilutions.

-To enhance the effect of ongoing therapy, it is possible to use alternative methods.
+To enhance the effect of the therapy, it is possible to use traditional methods.

 To treat emphysema at home, there are numerous remedies, the most effective of which are:

 1. Honey-garlic infusion.
-Garlic (10 peeled and chopped heads) with honey (1 kilogram) and lemon (squeeze juice from 10 pieces) are mixed until a homogeneous consistency.
+Garlic (10 peeled and chopped heads) with honey (1 kilogram) and lemon (squeeze juice from 10 pieces) are mixed until smooth.
 Glassware and a dark place are necessary to store the mixture.
-After 7 days, the drug is taken orally 4 tablespoons a day.
+After 7 days, the drug is taken orally, 4 tablespoons per day.

-2. Inhalations with honey-garlic infusion.
-Dissolve baking soda in water and add healing mixture.
-Pairs of garlic with honey improve sputum discharge, you can use propolis.
+2. Inhalation with honey and garlic infusion.
+Dilute baking soda in water and add healing mixture.
+Steaming garlic with honey improves sputum discharge; you can use propolis.

-3. Juice of potato leaves.
-It is necessary to drink the remedy on the first day, 0.5 tsp, with daily increase half teaspoon dose.
+3. Potato leaf juice.
+You need to drink the product on the first day, 0.5 tsp, with daily increase doses per half teaspoon.
 After 7 days, the total amount of the substance taken at a time should be 0.5 cups.

-4. An infusion containing cumin and fennel - 1 tbsp. l.
-And horsetail- 2 tbsp. l.
-Herbs insist on a glass boiled water.
-You need to take the drug 3 times a day, 75 ml.
+4. Infusion containing cumin and fennel - 1 tbsp. l.
+And horsetail– 2 tbsp. l.
+Herbs infused in a glass boiled water.
+You need to take the product 3 times a day, 75 ml.

 5. Juniper fruits, dandelion root - 1 tbsp. l.
 And birch leaves-2 tbsp. l. for 200 ml of boiling water.
-The therapy is carried out 3 times a day for half a cup for 3 months.
+Therapy is carried out 3 times a day, half a glass for 3 months.

-6. Meadow sivets (20 g) and dried lemon balm (50 g) per 1000 ml of dry white wine.
-The mixture is infused for a day, shaking occasionally.
-You need to take the drug 2 times a day, 100 ml.
-Effective in exacerbations.
+6. Meadow greenweed (20 g) and dried lemon balm (50 g) per 1000 ml of dry white wine.
+The mixture is infused for 24 hours, shaking occasionally.
+You need to take the product 2 times a day, 100 ml.
+Effective for exacerbations.

-7. Collection of licorice rhizomes, sage leaves, pine buds, anise fruits and marshmallow root insist on a glass of boiling water and take 50 ml 4 times a day before meals.
+7. A collection of licorice rhizomes, sage leaves, pine buds, anise fruits and marshmallow root is infused in a glass of boiling water and taken 50 ml 4 times a day before meals.

-8. Potato flowers (1 tablespoon) per 200 g of boiled water.
-Such an infusion should be drunk three times a day, 100 ml for a month and with attacks of shortness of breath.
+8. Potato flowers (1 tbsp) per 200 g of boiled water.
+This infusion should be drunk three times a day, 100 ml, for a month and during attacks of shortness of breath.

-9. Peppermint, eucalyptus, sage, elecampane, thyme (1 tablespoon of all components) pour a glass of boiled water and drink 3 times a day.
+9. Pour mint, eucalyptus, sage, elecampane, thyme (1 tablespoon each of all ingredients) into a glass of boiled water and drink 3 times a day.

-Treatment of emphysema with folk remedies is possible only after consulting a doctor.
+Treatment of emphysema with folk remedies is possible only after consultation with a doctor.

 Surgery

-In the absence of the effect of conservative therapy, severe disease and massive damage to the lung tissue, surgical methods are used.
-Carry out the following operations:
+In case of lack of effect from conservative therapy, severe course of the disease and massive damage to the lung tissue, surgical methods are used.
+The following operations are carried out:

-1. Lung transplant (lobar or including heart).
-The procedure is indicated for patients with massive impairment and multiple bullae.
+1. Lung transplantation (lobar or including heart).
+The procedure is indicated for patients with massive impairment and numerous bullae.

-2. Excision of the affected area of the lungs with the imposition of sealing sutures.
+2. Excision of the affected area of the lungs with the application of sealing sutures.

-3. Thoracoscopic removal (minimally invasive: the ribs are not dissected) of a part of the lung.
+3. Thoracoscopic removal (minimally invasive: the ribs are not dissected) of part of the lung.

 4. Bronchoscopy.
-The method is the least invasive, possible when the affected areas are located near the large bronchi.
+The method is the least invasive and is possible when the affected areas are located near large bronchi.

-After surgical treatment, pulmonary ventilation is restored due to the lack of compression by the pathologically enlarged area.
+After surgical treatment, pulmonary ventilation is restored due to the absence of compression by the pathologically enlarged area.
 Period postoperative rehabilitation lasts about 3 months.

-A patient with pulmonary emphysema should adhere to a special general strengthening and detoxifying diet, consisting of the following principles:
+A patient with pulmonary emphysema must adhere to a special restorative and detoxifying diet, consisting of the following principles:

-• per day it is recommended to consume up to 90 g of vegetable or animal (high-fat milk) fats;
+• It is recommended to consume up to 90 g of vegetable or animal (high-fat milk) fats per day;

-• proteins in daily diet must be at least 120 grams, half of which are of animal origin;
+• proteins in daily ration must be at least 120 grams, half of which is of animal origin;

 • fruits, vegetables and bran are also a necessary component of the diet;